Hoosac School: Campus life

 Classes are held six days a week, Monday-Saturday.
 Breakfast is served in the morning of every school day, including Saturdays, after which students are required to go to a chapel service, before classes.

-After classes end on full-class days, students have a period of time to return to their dorms and change before they are required to attend practice for their sports or participation in clubs.
-On school nights, including Saturday, boarders are expected back at their dorms for "study hall" from 7pm to 9pm, during which time the teacher they live with is available to assist them with homework, as well as to enforce rules.
-After study hall the students are free to go back out to the sports center, other dorms or the "Squeelary" (the campus rec room below the dining hall).

 Students' discipline is administered by a disciplinary committee headed by the dean of students.
 The majority of offenses result in a student receiving, in order of severity, detention served during what would be their evening free time, being "campused" (i.e. grounded to campus), or placed on "Category", where they are both campused and required to do labor assigned by maintenance and housekeeping.

 Term breaks are usually long, to allow foreign students a chance to return home.
 A Christmas break of three to six weeks is normal.
 There are smaller breaks at the midpoint of each semester, referred to as "long weekends" which last for four days.

 Facilities

 Many buildings on campus are mixed-use.
 Tibbits Hall contains a dormitory, classrooms, and the administrative offices.
 Wood Hall houses a dorm, the school library and computer lab, and classrooms.
 The school had an astronomy dome in the science building.
 That astronomy dome is permanently decommissioned, but a new one has recently been built behind the Sports Complex.
 The most recent addition is the wood shop, which was built in the winter of 2009.

 Every meal on campus takes place in the dining hall.
 Below the dining hall is the "Squeelery", a rec room with table tennis, foosball, and a small shop selling snacks.
 Sports facilities include a large multipurpose grassy field area, tennis courts, and the Harry Dickie Sports Complex gymnasium with a full-sized basketball court, fitness center, weight room, and indoor swimming pool.
 A hardwood basketball court was installed in September 2018.
 Near the school's entrance is a large pond which has been used in the past for kayaking and canoeing in warmer weather, and is still used for impromptu recreational hockey and ice skating in winter.